-14.1 Lectures & Laboratory Classes (as detailed in the General Scheme)
+13.1 Lectures & Laboratory Classes (as detailed in the General Scheme)

 Lecture loads, including introductory talks, industrial talks and transferable skills workshops, are as scheduled in the General Scheme of Lectures, which can be viewed on the Oxford Materials website.
 For the Materials Options you will select three 12h courses per term (MT & HT of the third year for MS and HT of the fourth year for MEM).
+Students who have transferred to the 3 year BA (Hons) degree will take a smaller set.
 For the Part II MEM Economics/Management Options you will select one course (typically of the order of 36h duration).